-- 40 An entity shall disclose the aggregate gain or loss arising during the current period on initial recognition of biological assets and agricultural produce and from the change in fair value less costs to sell of biological assets. - 41 An entity shall provide a description of each group of biological assets. - The disclosure required by paragraph 41 may take the form of a narrative or quantified description. - An entity is encouraged to provide a quantified description of each group of biological assets, distinguishing between consumable and bearer biological assets or between mature and immature biological assets, as appropriate.
+- 40 An entity shall disclose the aggregate gain or loss arising during the current period on initial recognition of biological assets and agricultural produce and from the change in fair value less costs to sell of biological assets. - 41 An entity shall provide a description of each group of biological assets. - 42 The disclosure required by paragraph 41 may take the form of a narrative or quantified description. - 43 An entity is encouraged to provide a quantified description of each group of biological assets, distinguishing between consumable and bearer biological assets or between mature and immature biological assets, as appropriate.
 For example, an entity may disclose the carrying amounts of consumable biological assets and bearer biological assets by group.
 An entity may further divide those carrying amounts between mature and immature assets.
 These distinctions provide information that may be helpful in assessing the timing of future cash flows.
-An entity discloses the basis for making any such distinctions. - Consumable biological assets are those that are to be harvested as agricultural produce or sold as biological assets.
-Examples of consumable biological assets are livestock intended for the production of meat, livestock held for sale, fish in farms, crops such as maize and wheat, produce on a bearer plant and trees being grown for lumber.
-Bearer biological assets are those other than consumable biological assets; for example, livestock from which milk is produced, and fruit trees from which fruit is harvested.
-Bearer biological assets are not agricultural produce but, rather, held to bear produce. - Biological assets may be classified either as mature biological assets or immature biological assets.
+An entity discloses the basis for making any such distinctions. - 44 Consumable biological assets are those that are to be harvested as agricultural produce or sold as biological assets.
+Examples of consumable biological assets are livestock intended for the production of meat, livestock held for sale, fish in farms, crops such as maize and wheat, and trees being grown for lumber.
+Bearer biological assets are those other than consumable biological assets; for example, livestock from which milk is produced, grape vines, fruit trees, and trees from which firewood is harvested while the tree remains.
+Bearer biological assets are not agricultural produce but, rather, are self-regenerating. - 45 Biological assets may be classified either as mature biological assets or immature biological assets.
 Mature biological assets are those that have attained harvestable specifications (for consumable biological assets) or are able to sustain regular harvests (for bearer biological assets).